PRC License Reinstatement: How to Reinstate a Lapsed License

 Many professionals confuse renewal with reinstatement.
 Here is a clear comparison to help you determine which process applies to your situation:

-License Renewal
+License Renewal (incl.
+Late Renewal)

-- Processing time: approximately 1-3 weeks
+- Processing time: typically days to a few weeks

-- Does not require Board approval
+- Does not require a Board hearing

 License Reinstatement